Scholarships for Egyptian Students

 For information about the scholarship maintainability for current students, click here.

-Abdel Hadi Hassan Taher Endowed Scholarship
+Abdel Hadi Hassan Taher Endowed Scholarship (vacant) - Priority in spring 2019 is for Saudi Arabian students

 The Abdel Hadi Hassan Taher Endowed Scholarship provides full or partial support to Egyptian and Saudi Arabian students who demonstrate financial need and outstanding academic performance.
 The fund also provides housing for Saudi Arabian students or Egyptian students who live outside Cairo and Giza.